msmannan00/globaleaks-angular-fork/documentation/user/admin/TroubleShooting.rst

   /var/globaleaks/log/globaleaks.log

-The verbosity is configurable via the web interface of the software inside Advanced Settings.
+The verbosity of the logs is configurable via the web interface of the software under Advanced Settings.